-The success of any investigation of developing embryos relies on an ability to see developmental processes unfolding.
+The success of any investigation of developing embryos relies on seeing developmental processes unfolding.
 As embryos are microscopic, three-dimensional, complex, delicate, often transparent, and constantly changing, seeing their development has long presented embryologists with fascinating visualization challenges.
-Devising methods for seeing them is a highly creative act that involves experimentation and the production of various representations and modes of analyzing them.
+Devising methods for seeing embryos is a highly creative act that involves experimentation and the production of images and models.

-To explore how we see developing embryos, both historically and in the modern day, I investigated Edwin Grant Conklin’s 1897 cell lineage study of embryos of the marine slipper limpet Crepidula fornicata.
+To explore how we see developing embryos, both historically and today, I investigated Edwin Grant Conklin’s 1897 study of development in Crepidula fornicata, a species of marine snail.
 In this study, Conklin followed almost every cell division from the fertilized egg all the way to the larval stage to show that entire tissue types and organs can be traced back to individual cells in the early embryo, a remarkable feat in observation and meticulous note-taking.
 For Conklin, seeing this developmental process required an intensive process that involved myriad materials, instruments, skills, and images.
-Furthermore, images were not only the most effective way to communicate his work, but drawings and sketches played a central role in his ability to see Crepidula embryos in the first place.
+Conklin's drawings were not just important for circulating his work; rather, they played a central role in his ability to see developing Crepidula embryos in the first place.

-To better understand Conklin's process and how visualization technologies shape how we see embryogenesis, I reconstructed Conklin's study of Crepidula embryos, both using his methods and modern ones.
+To better understand Conklin's process and how visualization practices continue to shape how we see embryogenesis, I reconstructed Conklin's study of Crepidula embryos both using his methods and modern ones.
 The main techniques Conklin used for studying cell lineage involved fixing and staining embryos and then drawing and sketching them with a camera lucida.
-Today, we can microinject individual blastomeres with lineage tracing proteins and dyes, perform antibody staining, photograph and live-image embryos, and even create interactive virtual reality and 3D-printed models.
+Today, we can visualize embryos with fluorescent immunohistochemical stains and microinjected lineage tracers, image development in real time with high resolution microscopes, and even create interactive virtual reality and 3D-printed models.